anderssv/the-example/doc/tdd.md

 - Fast

 There are a bunch of other attributes as well, but these are the things I tend to focus the most on.

-And these are the triangle of techniques that I use:
+And these are the main techniques that I use:

 - Easy wiring.
 Think like Spring context, but I prefer not to. :wink: Should also enable easy access to fakes for set-up.
 TODO
 - [Object Mother or similar patterns](test-setup.md) to centralise and re-use test data set-up.
 This makes it easier to find test data and write tests.
 It also reduces the exposure that each test has to the datastructures, and because of that it makes changes easier.